What’s the difference between a Section 7 Representation Agreement and a Section 9 Representation Agreement?

 A Section 9 Representation Agreement is an agreement that lets you appoint someone to help you with a full range of health care decisions.

-Some of the things a person can help you with (or do for you) under a Section 9 Representation Agreement include:
+Some of the things a person can help you with (or do for you) under a Section 9 Representation Agreement include deciding:

-- deciding where you live, and with whom, including whether you live in a care facility;
+- where you live, and with whom, including whether you live in a care facility;

-- deciding whether you should have contact or association with someone else;
+- if you should have contact or association with someone else;

-- deciding various day to day decisions, including what you should eat, or wear;
+- various day to day decisions, including what you should eat, or wear;

 - giving or refusing consent to health care;